sassoftware/viya4-iac-azure/README.md

 ## Overview

 This project contains Terraform scripts to provision Microsoft Azure Cloud infrastructure resources required to deploy SAS Viya 4 products.
 Here is a list of resources this project can create -
-  * Azure Resource Group
+  >* Azure Resource Group
-  * Virtual Network, Network Security Groups and Network Security Rules
+  >* Virtual Network, Network Security Groups and Network Security Rules
-  * Managed Azure Kubernetes Service(AKS) cluster
+  >* Managed Azure Kubernetes Service(AKS) cluster
-    * with System and User node pools with required Labels and Taints
+  >* System and User AKS Node pools with required Labels and Taints
-  * Infrastructure to deploy SAS Viya CAS in SMP or MPP mode
+  >* Infrastructure to deploy SAS Viya CAS in SMP or MPP mode
-  * Storage types for SAS Viya -  AzureDisk/Files(dev) or NFS Server or Azure NetApp Files(HA)
+  >* Storage options for SAS Viya -  AzureDisk/Files(dev) or NFS Server or Azure NetApp Files(HA)
-  * Azure DB for PostgreSQL, optionally
+  >* Azure DB for PostgreSQL, optional
-  * Azure Container Registry, optionally
+  >* Azure Container Registry, optional

 ## Prerequisites